Arcady1/TOTSystem/README.md

 # Run the app in the development mode
 $ npm start

-# Open (http://localhost:3000) to view it in the browser.
+# Open (http://localhost:3000) to view it in the browser
 ```

 ### Credits